wikumChamith/blog/_posts/2023-11-02-GSOC-2023-Updating the SDK.md

 Additionally, I've been actively involved in the following tasks:

-* Enabling users to set up OpenMRS 3 with the SDK.
 * Optimizing SDK Cache Management.
 * Implementing quality-of-life improvements.
 * Resolving bug issues, and more.